 For consumers, Netflix upended the traditional model of consuming content, flipping the paradigm from “appointment viewing” to a more customer centric “on demand viewing” Netflix’s granular viewing data also fundamentally altered what type of content was produced, stratifying what was once a handful of genres into dozens of niches that are able to find audiences in a sea of viewers.
 These innovations have been mimicked by many streaming services, and have become a quasi-standard of content consumption today.

 Consumers today expect goods and services to be hyper-personalized and on demand.
-Whether it be what music they listen to or what movie they watch, or finding a date, online consumer businesses today are expected to delight their customers with simple user interfaces that magically fulfill demand.
-Subscription models have increased usage and stickiness of many online consumer services.
+Whether it be what music they listen to, what movie they watch, or even finding a date, online consumer businesses are expected to delight their customers with simple user interfaces that magically fulfill demand.
+Subscription models have further increased usage and stickiness of many online consumer services.

 Netflix (NASDAQ:NFLX) competes with a range of streaming content rivals, from Amazon (NASDAQ: AMZN) and Disney (NYSE:DIS) to Paramount (NASDAQ:PARA) and Warner Bros Discovery (NASDAQ:WBD).

-Netflix's revenue growth over the last three years has been unremarkable, averaging 12.7% annually.
-This quarter, Netflix reported a rather lacklustre 2.72% year on year revenue growth, falling short of Wall St expectations.
+Netflix's revenue growth over the last three years has been unremarkable, averaging 10.7% annually.
+This quarter, Netflix beat analysts' estimates but reported mediocre 12.5% year-on-year revenue growth.

-As a subscription app, Netflix generates revenue growth by growing both the subscriber base and how much each subscriber spends over time, on average.
+As a subscription-based app, Netflix generates revenue growth by expanding both its subscriber base and the amount each subscriber spends over time.

-Over the last two years the number of Netflix's users, a key usage metric for the company, grew 6.5% annually to 238.4 million.
-This is an ok growth for a consumer internet company.
+Over the last two years, Netflix's users, a key performance metric for the company, grew 7.2% annually to 260.3 million.
+This is average growth for a consumer internet company.

 Revenue Per User

-Average revenue per user (ARPU) is a critical metric to track for every consumer internet product and for Netflix it measures how much the average users spends, one key indicator for how valuable its users are and can be over time.
+Average revenue per user (ARPU) is a critical metric to track for consumer internet businesses like Netflix because it measures how much the average user spends.
+ARPU is also a key indicator of how valuable its users are (and can be over time).

-For internet subscription businesses these costs typically include customer service, datacenter and infrastructure expenses, and the cost of content if the company's offering includes video or music services, for example.
-After covering those Netflix was left with $0.43 for every $1 in revenue to invest into sales, marketing and development of new offerings.
+For internet subscription businesses like Netflix, these aforementioned costs typically include customer service, data center and infrastructure expenses, and royalties and other content-related costs if the company's offering includes features such as video or music services.
+After paying for these expenses, Netflix had $0.40 for every $1 in revenue to invest in marketing, talent, and the development of new products and services.

 User Acquisition Efficiency

-Netflix is very efficient at acquiring new users, spending only 21.6% of its gross profit on marketing over the last year.
-This level of sales and marketing spend efficiency is indicative of a combination of scale and a strong brand reputation, which gives Netflix the freedom to invest its resources into new growth initiatives while still maintaining optionality in the business.
+Netflix is extremely efficient at acquiring new users, spending only 19% of its gross profit on sales and marketing expenses over the last year.
+This efficiency indicates that it has a highly differentiated product offering and customer acquisition advantages from scale, giving Netflix the freedom to invest its resources into new growth initiatives while maintaining optionality.

 Is Now The Time?

-At the moment Netflix trades at next twelve months EV/EBITDA 26.0x.
+At the moment Netflix trades at 23.2x next 12 months EV-to-EBITDA.
 We don't really see a big opportunity in the stock at the moment, but in the end beauty is in the eye of the beholder.
 And if you like the company, it seems that Netflix doesn't trade at a completely unreasonable price point.